NodeBB/docs/src/docs/development/quickstart.md

 ## Styling

-Styling is defined as a set of LESS files exposed to NodeBB via the `less` array property in `plugin.json`.
-You can define and organize your LESS files as you wish.
+Styling is defined as a set of SASS files exposed to NodeBB via the `scss` array property in `plugin.json`.
+You can define and organize your SASS files as you wish.